-- Establish dissolved oxygen (DO) thresholds to prevent fish kills (occur at levels of 2 ppm), for example, use artificial aeration (diffusers). - Reduce stress on fish; keep DO levels above 3 ppm.
+- Establish dissolved oxygen (DO) thresholds to prevent fish kills (occur at levels of 2 ppm), and for example, identify the need for the use of artificial aeration (diffusers). - Generally accepted DO thresholds below which fish are stressed (3-4 ppm) or die (2 ppm) can be used as guides to implement mitigation strategies (e.g., artificial aeration).
+Reduce stress on fish; keep DO levels above 4 ppm. - Use IPM principles in the IPM plan to limit excess use of pesticides. - Where labeled, consider algaecides containing hydrogen peroxide instead of one containing copper or endothall to treat high populations of phytoplankton. - Spot-treat filamentous algae or frequently remove algae by hand to prevent lowering oxygen concentrations in water. - Use dyes and aeration to maintain appropriate light and DO levels. - Apply algaecides to small areas to prevent fish mortality; do not treat the entire pond at once. - Coordinate construction/renovation activities to minimize the amount of disturbed area and possible risk of contamination via runoff. - Plan construction/renovation activities in phases to limit soil disruption and movement. - Sod, sprig, or reseed bare or thinning turf areas. - Mulch areas under tree canopies to cover bare soil. - Maintain a buffer of at least 10 feet of healthy, unmowed vegetation along water edges to slow and filter overland flow to waterbodies.

-- Select algaecides containing hydrogen peroxide instead of one containing copper or endothall to treat high populations of phytoplankton. - Use IPM principles to limit excess use of pesticides. - Spot-treat filamentous algae or frequently remove algae by hand to prevent lowering oxygen concentrations in water. - Use dyes and aeration to maintain appropriate light and DO levels. - Apply algaecides to small areas to prevent fish mortality; do not treat the entire pond at once. - Coordinate construction/renovation activities to minimize the amount of disturbed area and possible risk of contamination via runoff. - Plan construction/renovation activities in phases to limit soil disruption and movement. - Sod, sprig, or reseed bare or thinning turf areas. - Mulch areas under tree canopies to cover bare soil. - Avoid the use of trimmers along the edge of the water body. - Mow lake and pond collars at 2 inches or higher to slow and filter overland flow to water bodies. - Remove excess sediments to reduce irrigation system failures. - Treat dredged materials as a toxic substance.
-Avoid contact with turf. - Locate littoral shelves at the pond's inlets and outlets to reduce problems with the playability and maintainability of a water hazard.
+- Dredge excess sediments from ponds in accordance with approved plan to reduce irrigation system failures.
+Treat dredged materials as a toxic substance.
+Avoid contact with turf and dispose according to approved plan. - Locate littoral shelves at the pond's inlets and outlets to reduce problems with the playability and maintenance of a water hazard. - Demonstrate responsible land and water use practices based on water data. - Record observations of fish, wildlife, and general pond conditions.